-The system owner must provide for suitable pressure the heater before energizing. relief measures and procedures to avoid dangerous The heater shall be allowed to cool off to approximately discharge of pressure relief blow off and to protect 35-90°F (20-50°C) prior to the elimination of flow against exceeding the vessel maximum design pressure. through the system in order to eliminate the risk of over The operator must ensure that momentary pressure temperature due to latent heat in the elements/system. surges be kept to 10% of maximum allowable pressure.
-Where necessary, the system owner must provide means of safe removal of residual heat after shutdown.
+The system owner must provide for suitable pressure relief measures and procedures to avoid dangerous discharge of pressure relief blow off and to protect against exceeding the vessel maximum design pressure.
+The operator must ensure that momentary pressure surges be kept to 10% of maximum allowable pressure.

 Pressurization of the system shall be gradually applied, if possible, in order to allow for pressure connection integrity and minimize risk in the event of improper sealing of connections.